Z-Dip: a standardized measure for data modality assessment: Background

 Despite its merits, the classical Dip Test presents several practical and conceptual limitations that hinder its interpretability and use in large-scale applications.

 \begin{enumerate}[label=(\roman*)] \item \textbf{Dependence on sample size.} The null distribution of the Dip statistic varies strongly with sample size $N$.
-As $N$ increases, the Dip values expected under unimodality decrease systematically, since larger samples provide finer-grained approximations to the true distribution.
+As $N$ increases, the Dip values expected under unimodality decrease systematically, since larger samples provide finer-grained approximations to the true underlying distribution, which has a flat density, and thus a linear CDF.
 Consequently, each sample size requires its own set of critical values or a separate Monte Carlo calibration.
 This dependence complicates both interpretation and automation, as results from samples of different sizes cannot be directly compared.

 \item \textbf{Lack of standardization.} The Dip statistic itself is not standardized.
 Its raw magnitude depends on the scale of sampling variability and on $N$, making it unsuitable for quantitative comparison across datasets.
-For example, a Dip of $0.1$ may signal multimodality in a small sample, but be negligible in a large one.
+For instance, a Dip of $0.1$ may signal multimodality in a small sample, but be negligible in a large one.
 Without a standardized scale, the test can only yield binary decisions (reject or not reject unimodality), rather than interpretable effect sizes that quantify ``how multimodal'' a distribution is.
 However, the Dip statistic already encapsulates this information: it measures the strength of deviation from unimodality, but this signal is obscured by sample-size dependence.